 2.4) Have the operator ask the participant-witness for permission to audio record the session.

-2.5) Have the operator interview the participant-witness using elements of the Cognitive Interview, in which the operator primarily requests the participant-witness to provide a free-recall description of what they saw in the video.
-Have the operator ask the participant-witness to tell him/her everything they remember about the video, and inform them that when they have finished, they will be asked some additional questions.
+2.5) Have the operator interview the participant-witness using elements of the Cognitive Interview (e.g., rapport building), in which the operator primarily requests the participant-witness to provide a free-recall description of what they saw in the video.
+Have the operator ask the participant-witness to tell him/her everything they remember about the video and the person depicted, and inform them that when they have finished, they will be asked some additional questions.

 2.6) Have the operator prompt the participant-witness with the questions listed in Table 1, but only if the description associated with that question is missing from the participant-witness’ free recall account.